-The Department's Denial of Car Outlet's Credit Claims Is Contrary to Law
+The Department's Denial of Car Outlet AC's Credit Claims Is Contrary to Law

-- 58. Car Outlet incorporates and re-alleges paragraphs 1-49 herein. - 59.
+- 55. Car Outlet AC incorporates and re-alleges paragraphs 1-46 herein. - 56.
 35 ILCS 120/6 provides in pertinent part that if "an amount of tax or penalty or interest has been paid which was not due under this Act, whether as the result of a mistake of fact or an error of law. . . .
-No credit may be allowed or refund made for any amount paid by or collected from any claimant unless it appears (a) that the claimant bore the burden of such amount and has not been relieved thereof or reimbursed therefor . . . ." - 60.
-35 ILCS 120/6 did not change as the result of the 2015 Legislation. - 61.
+No credit may be allowed or refund made for any amount paid by or collected from any claimant unless it appears (a) that the claimant bore the burden of such amount and has not been relieved thereof or reimbursed therefor" - 57.
+35 ILCS 120/6 did not change as the result of the 2015 Legislation. - 58.
 The Old Regulation confirms that "tax paid on an accounts receivable that becomes a bad debt, the tax becomes a tax paid in error, for which a claim for credit may be filed . . . on the date the Federal income tax return or amended return on which the receivable is written off is filed."
 86 Ill.
 Admin.
 Code § 130.1960(d)(3).

-- 62. As with the Old Regulation, the New Regulation similarly requires that in order to claim a refund for bad debts, the accounts receivable must be written off for tax purposes, and for bad debts claimed after July 31, 2015, additionally requires that the accounts receivable be written off for book purposes in accordance with generally accepted accounting principles ("GAAP").
+- 59. As with the Old Regulation, the New Regulation similarly requires that in order to claim a refund for bad debts, the accounts receivable must be written off for tax purposes, and for bad debts claimed after July 31, 2015, additionally requires that the accounts receivable be written off for book purposes in accordance with generally accepted accounting principles ("GAAP").
 86 Ill.
 Admin.
-Code § 130.1960(d)(3)(A). - 63.
-Car Outlet's financing terms, its practices related to the sale of receivables, and its process for requesting Credit Memos from the Department has remained substantially unchanged before and after July 30, 2015. - 64.
-As confirmed by the Department's long-standing practice of issuing credit memos to Car Outlet the Department necessarily understood that under its financing terms and receivables sales practices Car Outlet bore the sales tax burden with respect to customer defaults, and had written off the sales tax receivables as uncollectible for book and tax purposes. - 65.
-Notwithstanding that the facts related to Car Outlet's transactions, including the financing and accounting for such financings, have remained materially unchanged, the statutory support for the Tax Credit Claims, 35 ILCS 120/6, has remained unchanged since 2000, and the 2015 Legislation made no changes that would impact the Credit Claims, the Department now claims that Car Outlet did not bear the sales tax burden. - 66.
-The basis for the Department's position that Car Outlet did not bear the sales tax burden is that in computing the amount of proceeds that Car Outlet received from Total Finance, it did not apply the discount percentage under the Master Dealer Agreement to the total purchase price without sales tax, but to the entire purchase price. - 67.
-That the method of computing the amount financed was on the total purchase price, rather than total purchase price less sales tax, does not mean that any of the financing proceeds that Car Outlet received was a reimbursement of sales tax because the Master Dealer Agreement provided in pertinent part:
+Code § 130.1960(d)(3)(A). - 60.
+Car Outlet AC's financing terms, its practices related to the sale of receivables, and its process for requesting Credit Memos from the Department has remained substantially unchanged before and after July 30, 2015. - 61.
+As confirmed by the Department's long-standing practice of issuing credit memos to Car Outlet, Inc. the Department necessarily understood that under its financing terms and receivables sales practices (which were materially the same as Car Outlet AC's) Car Outlet, Inc. bore the sales tax burden with respect to customer defaults, and had written off the sales tax receivables as uncollectible for book and tax purposes. - 62.
+Notwithstanding that the statutory support for the Tax Credit Claims, 35 ILCS 120/6, has remained unchanged since 2000, and the 2015 Legislation made no changes that would impact the Credit Claims, the Department now claims that Car Outlet AC did not bear the sales tax burden. - 63.
+The basis for the Department's position that Car Outlet AC did not bear the sales tax burden is that in computing the amount of proceeds that Car Outlet AC received from Total Finance, it did not apply the discount percentage under the Master Dealer Agreement to the total purchase price without sales tax, but to the entire purchase price. - 64.
+That the method of computing the amount financed was on the total purchase price, rather than total purchase price less sales tax, does not mean that any of the financing proceeds that Car Outlet AC received was a reimbursement of sales tax because the Master Dealer Agreement provided in pertinent part: